Processing. Please Wait.

 No. Your operating agreement is an internal document, which means you’ll file it among your own business files.

 Actually, yes.
-It may seem odd to have to create an agreement with yourself.
+It may seem weird to have to create an agreement with yourself.
 But even single-member LLCs need an operating agreement to show proof of ownership, which is necessary for certain tasks and—most importantly—for maintaining limited liability.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.